pavelkuligin/chart/README.md

 <img width="888" height="517" src="images/chart-2x.png" title="Chart promo">

 Chart is a Sketch plugin for creation the most popular charts by real or random data.
-Chart supports copy-paste from any kind of text editor, for example: Notes, Word, Google Docs, etc. Also Chart supports copy-paste tabulated data from Google Sheets or Microsoft Excel.
+Chart supports copy-paste from any kind of text editor, for example: Notes, Word, Google Docs, etc. Also Chart supports copy-paste tabulated data from Google Sheets.

 [Read more on Medium](https://medium.com/@pavelkuligin/chart-the-most-powerful-data-visualization-plugin-for-sketch-6849155e09ab)